 Congratulations on choosing a great city to live!
-Austin, Texas is home to right around 700,000 residents, with almost 1.5 million in the greater metropolitan area.
+The city of Austin, Texas is home to around 900,000 residents, with just over 2 million in the greater metropolitan area.
 Austin , Texas boasts a vibrant music, film, & art scene, more restaurants per capita than anywhere else in the country, and some fantastic lakes in nearby hill country to satisfy all of your outdoor needs.
-No wonder we’re getting more and more national attention every day!
+No wonder we are getting more and more national attention every day!

 Best of all, Austin Texas Real Estate is still affordable, and the Austin Real Estate Market is extremely healthy!